 1. Preheat oven to 325°F. In a bowl, toss together the walnuts with 1½ tablespoons of the olive oil, rosemary, cayenne pepper, salt, and pepper.
 Spread walnuts on a baking sheet lined with aluminum foil and bake for 17 to 20 minutes, until the nuts are toasted and fragrant.
 Set aside to cool and turn oven up to 400°F. While the walnuts are toasting, prepare the rhubarb.

-3. Cook the pasta in a large pot of salted boiling water until al dente.
+3. Cook the pasta in a large pot of salted boiling water, stirring occasionally, until al dente, about 8-10 mins.
 Drain through a colander and set aside.